saucelabs/sauce-docs/docs/dev/api/storage.md

 <details><summary><span className="api post">POST</span> <code>/v1/storage/upload</code></summary>
 <p/>

-Uploads an application file to Sauce Storage for the purpose of mobile application testing and returns a unique file ID assigned to the app.
+Uploads an app file to Sauce Storage for the purpose of mobile app testing and returns a unique file ID assigned to the app.
 Sauce Storage supports app files in \*.apk, \*.aab, \*.ipa, or \*.zip format, up to 4GB.

 :::caution Limited Support for *.aab Files
 At this time, \*.aab files are only supported for Android real device testing.